 Even though people have more freedom now than back in college, they tended to seek less novelty and serendipity in their daily lives.
 Less adventure-seeking behavior, less wanderlust, less willingness to travel and move to random places, less impulsiveness, less spontaneity, less fearlessness, less wild stories and drama, less adventures, and fewer shenanigans.

-I wish I went into more debt in college.
 On the topic of travel, although some people travel more now, others said that it’s harder to travel now due to life or work responsibilities: “[Less of an] ability to do something random for a summer or semester.
 Colleges seem more cool with you deciding to take time off than a job is.
 (Sure you could quit, but once you get back companies won’t be excited to interview the weirdo who quit his last job to travel or whatever.)”

 Responsibilities diminish some of the freedoms of adulthood that were described in the previous section.
 New parents felt it most:“insanely more responsibility, pretty much due to having kids.”